defano/jmonet/README.md

 #### 1. Route actions to the canvas

 The JMonet canvas will not receive cut, copy or paste actions until we register an `ActionListener` that routes those actions to it.
-Typically, only the user interface element that has focus receives such events, but because a canvas has no clear concept of focus, its up to you to decide when the canvas should respond to cut, copy and paste actions.
+Typically, only the user interface element that has focus receives such events, but because a canvas has no clear concept of focus, it's up to you to decide when the canvas should respond to cut, copy and paste actions.

 Create an `ActionListener` to send actions to the canvas: